PierreSenellart/provsql/doc/source/user/studio.rst

 below the query: a snapshot of the provenance DAG behind that token, painted with the same gate glyphs as Circuit mode (no depth control -- the fetch is capped like Circuit mode's initial render).
-Clicking a different UUID retargets the same cell; the :guilabel:`Circuit mode` button jumps to the full canvas (frontier expansion, inspector, evaluation strip) preloaded with the token.
+Clicking a different UUID retargets the same cell, and :fa:`sync` re-fetches the snapshot against the live circuit; the :fa:`external-link-alt` :guilabel:`Circuit mode` button jumps to the full canvas (frontier expansion, inspector, evaluation strip) preloaded with the token.

-For a plain provenance token, the circuit cell offers :guilabel:`Evaluate`, which inserts an **evaluation cell**: a compiled semiring or probability method, optional free-text arguments and provenance mapping, run against the cell's token.
+For a plain provenance token, the circuit cell offers :fa:`bolt` :guilabel:`Evaluate`, which inserts an **evaluation cell**: a compiled semiring or probability method, optional free-text arguments and provenance mapping, run against the cell's token.
 The invocation and its result are saved with the notebook, so a loaded notebook shows its